UCHINO-Yuki/mmtc/README.md

 mmtc_compile;
 ```

-If this fails, try the following command and then recompile.
+If this failed, try the following command and then recompile.

 ```
 setenv("NVCC_APPEND_FLAGS", '-allow-unsupported-compiler');